Mad Max: Fury Road: Development

 In 2006, Miller said he was thinking about making Fury Road without Gibson.
 He confirmed his intention to make another Mad Max film in 2007 and stated that he thought Gibson was focused on his own films and was also "too old" to play the part.
 On 5 March 2009, it was announced that an R-rated animated feature film inspired by Japanese anime, but adapted for Western audiences, was in pre-production that would be taking much of the plot from Fury Road and would not feature Gibson's voice.
 Miller was also developing an action-adventure tie-in video game based on the fourth film with God of War II designer Cory Barlog.
 Both projects were expected to take two to two-and-a-half years and, according to Miller, would be released in 2011 or 2012.
 The animated Fury Road was going to be produced by Dr D Studios, a digital art studio founded in 2008 by Miller and Doug Mitchell.

 On 18 May 2009, it was reported that location scouting was underway for Fury Road, which "could go into production later this year".
 Miller had decided to shoot a live-action film after all, and "already had the various vehicles built for years now – as they were built for the doomed Fury Road shoot".
 By this time, the project had moved from Fox to Warner Bros.
 In October, Miller announced that principal photography on Fury Road would commence at Broken Hill, New South Wales in August 2010.
 That same month, British actor Tom Hardy was in negotiations to take the lead role of Max, and it was also announced that Charlize Theron would play a major role.
 The finalists for the part of Max were Hardy, Armie Hammer, and Jeremy Renner, with Michael Fassbender, Joel Kinnaman, Heath Ledger, Eric Bana, and Eminem (who did not wish to leave the United States) all having been considered at various stages of the film's extended development.
 Hardy announced he had been cast on Friday Night with Jonathan Ross in June 2010.
+Kat Dennings would reveal in September 2026 that she had auditioned for a role in the film, with a chemistry read alongside Hardy.
+Gal Gadot would also reveal she auditioned for the film alongside Tom Hiddleston.